djony-reinert/jobflowr/README.md

 ## Licença

-Este projeto é licenciado sob a Licença MIT - consulte o arquivo [LICENSE](LICENSE) para obter mais detalhes.
+Este projeto é licenciado sob a Licença MIT.